LuoFeifan77/Unsupervised-Spectral-Basis-Learning/README.md

-# From Feature Learning to Spectral Basis Learning: A Unifying and Flexible Framework for Efficient and Robust Shape Matching has been accepted by CVPR2026!
-The code will be released as soon as possible.

 # [From Feature Learning to Spectral Basis Learning: A Unifying and Flexible Framework for Efficient and Robust Shape Matching [CVPR 2026]](https://luofeifan77.github.io/publications/)
  [![PDF](https://img.shields.io/badge/PDF-Download-blue)](https://arxiv.org/pdf/2603.23383)
 <!--[![ArXiv](https://img.shields.io/badge/arXiv-2312.03678-b31b1b.svg)](https://arxiv.org/abs/2312.03678)-->